Print Recipe

 Finishing the Ragu

-To make the ragu, use tongs or slotted spoon to transfer the ribs to a platter and let cool slightly, just long enough so you can handle them.
+To make the ragu, use tongs or slotted spoon to transfer the ribs to a platter.
+Let cool slightly – just long enough until you can handle them.

-(Alternatively, you could cool all of this and then place into the refrigerator.
-Next day, skim any fat from the surface and then proceed.)
+Alternatively, you could cool the entire dish and then chill in the refrigerator over night.
+The next day, skim any fat from the surface before proceeding.

-If making the same day - skim any fat from the surface and then bring the sauce to a simmer.
-If the sauce seems watery, increase the heat to medium-high and simmer to thicken it a bit.
+If making the same day, skim any fat from the surface and then bring the sauce to a simmer.
+If the sauce seems watery, increase the heat to medium-high and simmer to reduce and thicken it a bit.
 Now check for seasoning.

 Step 5: Serving the Dish